petzi53/pb-blog/content/post/2019-06-25-open-citations-TOS.en/index.markdown

 In contrast to WoS and Google (with [Google Scholar](https://scholar.google.com) another big player in the citation reference business): Elsevier does not only sell the usage of their database but is also the owner of a vast list of journals themselves.
 From the perspective of this double ownership, Elsevier’s business model is a closed circle: It includes the paid use of their database so that academics can find and cite scientific literature.
 The result of these citations is an increase of reputation of Elsevier’s journals through a higher Journal Impact Factor.

 Elsevier is infamous for his incredibly high-profit margin, which is about 35-40%.
 In contrast, financial institutes and banks work with 10-15%, and the much-criticized Walmart has only about 3% profit.
-These figures come from the excellent and free accessible documentary “Paywall: The Business of Scholarship” (Schmitt 2018).
+These figures come from the excellent and free accessible documentary “Paywall: The Business of Scholarship” \[@schmitt\_paywall\_2018\].
 In other posts, I will dwell more about the business model and the nasty role of Elsevier in the Open Science movement.

 <!--
 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden;">